NeroReflex/pam_login_ng/README.md

     - __files__ use a specific file on some kind of removable media to authenticate
     - __pin__ a numeric pin just as in your phone

-By default login-ng will behave exactly as any other greeter: you type your password to access your account.
+By default polyauth will behave exactly as any other greeter: you type your password to access your account.

 Using *login_ng-ctl* utility you can set more authentication options or even configure autologin for a systemd-homed account with an encrypted home directory.